TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 BACKSTAGE_NPM_TOKEN=my-access-token
 ```

 **Note**: The bootstrap process will fail if an NPM access token is not present - speak with your Tyk representitive to obtain a token.
+Using an incorrect token will result in an NPM error message `An unexpected error occurred: "https://registry.yarnpkg.com/@tyk-technologies%2fplugin-catalog-backend-module-tyk: Not found"`.

 ### Bootstrap